Texas Interconnection

 The Texas Interconnection is an alternating current (AC) power grid – a wide area synchronous grid – that covers most of the state of Texas.
 The grid is managed by the Electric Reliability Council of Texas (ERCOT).

 The Texas Interconnection is one of the three minor grids in the North American power transmission grid.
 The other two minor interconnections are the Quebec Interconnection and the Alaska Interconnection.
 The two major interconnections are the Eastern Interconnection and the Western Interconnection.
-The Texas Interconnection is maintained as a separate grid for political, rather than technical reasons, but can also draw some power from other grids using DC ties.
+The Texas Interconnection is maintained as a separate grid for political, rather than technical reasons, but can draw some power from other grids using direct current DC ties.
 By not crossing state lines, the synchronous power grid is in most respects not subject to federal (Federal Energy Regulatory Commission) regulation.

 All of the electric utilities in the Texas Interconnection are electrically tied together during normal system conditions and operate at a synchronous frequency of 60 Hz.

 Electric Reliability Council of Texas

 The Electric Reliability Council of Texas (ERCOT) manages the flow of electric power on the Texas Interconnection that supplies power to 26 million Texas customers – representing 90 percent of the state's electric load.
 ERCOT is the first independent system operator (ISO) in the United States and one of nine ISOs in North America.
 ERCOT works with the Texas Reliability Entity (TRE), one of eight regional entities within the North American Electric Reliability Corporation (NERC) that coordinate to improve reliability of the bulk power grid.

 As the ISO for the region, ERCOT dispatches power on an electric grid that connects 46,500 miles of transmission lines and more than 550 generation units.
-ERCOT also performs financial settlements for the competitive wholesale bulk-power market and administers retail switching for 7 million premises in competitive choice areas.
+ERCOT also performs financial settlements for the competitive wholesale bulk-power market, and administers retail switching for 7 million premises in competitive choice areas.

-ERCOT is a membership-based 501(c)(4) nonprofit corporation, governed by a board of directors and subject to oversight by the Public Utility Commission of Texas (PUC) and the Texas Legislature.
+ERCOT is a membership-based 501(c)(4) nonprofit corporation, governed by a board of directors, and subject to oversight by the Public Utility Commission of Texas (PUC) and the Texas Legislature.

 ERCOT's members include consumers, electric cooperatives, generators, power marketers, retail electric providers, investor-owned electric utilities (transmission and distribution providers), and municipally owned electric utilities.